dd010101/vyos-jenkins/readme.md

 with unmet dependencies.
 Sometimes the Jenkins build fails for temporary reason like network/server issue, thus find the package/job/branch in question (like linux-kernel/sagitta) and retry the build with **Build now**.

-Sometimes the build steps/instructions change over time (mainly due to changes on VyOS side), and thus for example you need to change or add additional package.
+Sometimes the build steps/instructions change over time, and thus for example you need to change or add additional package.
 If you are using automated scripts then make sure you have the latest version, if not then download scripts again and rerun all them.

 There are two logs you should check for pointers.